 Cattle born prior to 1 July 1996 should be in possession of a COR document only.
-However, it should be noted that cattle born before 1 August 1996 have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2010 to the premises where they were located due to their age and consequent TSE risk; as such, all keepers of cattle of this age have been issued with restriction notices.
-Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the Animal and Plant Health Agency (APHA) specialist service centre (opens in a new window) in Worcester.
-Further information can be found in the cattle without passports (opens in a new window) section of the GOV.UK website.
+However, it should be noted that cattle born before 1 August 1996 have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2018 to the premises where they were located due to their age and consequent TSE risk; as such, all keepers of cattle of this age have been issued with restriction notices.
+Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the Animal and Plant Health Agency (APHA) One Health Customer Service Centre in Worcester.
+Further information can be found in the cattle without passports section of the GOV.UK website.

 The relevant passport or movement document for cattle born since 1 July 1996 must accompany the animal to the show.

 All cattle must be correctly identified with Defra-approved ear tags before leaving a holding, including attending a show or gathering.
 In particular, cattle born after 14 April 1998 must be identified with a pair of Defra-approved ear tags.
 For more information see 'Requirements for cattle identification'.